EnviroAutomate User Guide

 Managing Projects:

-Click "Projects" in the TASKS section
+Click Projects in the TASKS section.

-View all projects with their status
+View all projects with their status.

-Click on a project to access project details
+Click a project to access its details.

 Project Details Include:

-Project scope and objectives
+Scope and objectives

-Timeline and schedule
+Timeline

-Associated sites
+Linked sites

 Client information